coockoo/knowledgebase/ai/README.md

 - Another [Understanding Deep Learning][dlbook] that was found on the internet;
 - [A Hackers' Guide to Language Models][hackersguidelm] video;
 - [Deep Learning Course][deepcourse] thorough introduction to deep-learning, with examples in the PyTorch framework;
+- [The architecture of today’s LLM applications][llmarchitecture] article on GitHub blog;

 ## Gentle introduction